frwang96/verik-examples/README.md

 ## [vkprimer](https://github.com/frwang96/verik-examples/tree/main/vkprimer)

-Examples from `uvmprimer` rewritten to follow the code style and naming conventions of idiomatic Verik.
+Examples from `uvmprimer` rewritten to follow the coding conventions of idiomatic Verik.
 These examples do not import from the UVM and implement the equivalent functionality directly in Verik.

 ## [sanity](https://github.com/frwang96/verik-examples/tree/main/sanity)